gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 That will yield an unordered list with a red border, and three list items with silver borders.

-If we then apply display: contents to the ul element, the user agent will render things as if the `<ul>` and `</ul>` lines had been deleted from the document source.
-The difference in the regular result and the contents result is shown in Figure 7-58.
+If we then apply `display: contents` to the `ul` element, the user agent will render things as if the `<ul>` and `</ul>` lines had been deleted from the document source.
+The difference in the regular result and the `contents` result is shown in Figure 7-58.

 // 7-58

-The list items are still list items, and act like them, but visually, the ul is gone, as if had never been.
+The list items are still list items, and act like them, but visually, the `ul` is gone, as if had never been.
 The means not only does its border go away, but also the top and bottom margins that usually separate the list from surrounding content.
 This is why the second list in Figure 7-58 appears higher up than the first.

-As of late 2017, only Firefox browsers supported display: contents.
+As of late 2017, only Firefox browsers supported `display: contents`.
 At the time, implementation work was being done for the Chrome/Blink line of browsers.

 ### 7.3.18 Other Display Values

 There are a great many more display values we haven’t covered in this chapter, and won’t.
 The various table-related values will come up in a later chapter devoted to table layout, and we’ll talk about list items again in the chapter on counters and generated content.

-Values we won’t really talk about are the ruby-related values, which need their own book and are poorly supported as of late 2017; and run-in, which never caught on and will either be dropped from CSS, or will return with a new definition.
+Values we won’t really talk about are the ruby-related values, which need their own book and are poorly supported as of late 2017; and `run-in`, which never caught on and will either be dropped from CSS, or will return with a new definition.

 ### 7.3.19 Computed Values

-The computed value of display can change if an element is floated or positioned.
+The computed value of `display` can change if an element is floated or positioned.
 It can also change when declared for the root element.
-In fact, the values display, position, and float interact in interesting ways.
+In fact, the values `display`, `position`, and `float` interact in interesting ways.

-If an element is absolutely positioned, the value of float is set to none.
-For either floated or absolutely positioned elements, the computed value of display is determined by the declared value, as shown in Table 7-2.
+If an element is absolutely positioned, the value of `float` is set to `none`.
+For either floated or absolutely positioned elements, the computed value of `display` is determined by the declared value, as shown in Table 7-2.

 //

-In the case of the root element, declaring either of the values inline-table or table results in a computed value of table, whereas declaring none results in the same computed value.
+In the case of the root element, declaring either of the values `inline-table` or `table` results in a computed value of `table`, whereas declaring `none` results in the same computed value.
 All other display values are computed to be block.

 ## 7.4 Summary